ahranyu/100_My_Project/8_Service_request/README.md

 ```

-### 1. What are most requested services?
+### 1. What are the most requested services?
-- As beginning of analysis, I chose to explore which service has been most requested.
-I created DataFrame with `Service Request Type` and `Service Request Number` and calculated distribution as percentage, limited top 5 type and visualized with horizontal bar chart.
+- To begin the analysis, I explored which service were most frequently requested.
+I created a DataFrame grouped by `Service Request Type`, calculated the distribution as percentage, limited the data to the top 5 types and visualized it using a horizontal bar chart.

 Check my full code  [here](0_Intro.ipynb)